-We like all children to participate in at least one additional extra-curricular activity and Mr Kenworthy and Mrs Gardner monitor this.
+We like all children to participate in at least one additional extra-curricular activity and Mr Kenworthy and Mrs Slinger monitor this.

 We aim to operate a range of activities throughout the year for children in both Key Stages.
 These are reviewed on a termly basis; parents will be informed of activities via the weekly newsletters.
 Please encourage your child to understand that they are making a commitment for that term or half-term; swapping and changing is not acceptable as it lets others down.